Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Thus you can talk about "the state of the historiography" at a point in time, or you can "add historiography" to a paper to make it more complete.
+In this case, the historiography of a topic is the sum total of the interpretations of a specific topic written by past and current historians.
+This allows historians and scholars to talk about "the state of the historiography" at a point in time, or to "add historiography" to a paper to make it more complete.

-Allows the writer (that's you!) to position themselves in the field for their analysis.
+- Allows the writer to position themselves in the field for their analysis.

-historiography will be useful as a search term
+- Historiography is useful as a search term.